gmgale/Go-API-Scraper/docs/README.md

 The service then displays the number of successful calls, the number of failed calls and the saved titles from all web pages.

-Requests can be sent in the form of a http GET to localhost:8080/api/ to the API via port 8080.
+Requests can be sent in the form of a http GET to localhost:8080/.

-A wecome screen can be found at localhost:8080/api.
+A wecome screen can be found at localhost:8080/